sakaguchisam/ME405-Winter25-Term-Project/README.md

 $` ω = (r/w)(V_R - V_L) `$

 ### Yaw Angles
+$` X_P = X_R + x_p*cos(Ψ_R) + y_p*sin(Ψ_R) `$

+$` Y_P = Y_R + x_p*cos(Ψ_R) - y_p*sin(Ψ_R) `$

+This equation shows that the yaw rate is directly proportional to the difference in wheel velocities.
+A higher yaw rate results in sharper turns, while a lower yaw rate allows for more gradual changes in direction.
+X_P and Y_P represnt the Point of interest for Romi, which is not the same as the centroid, which is denoted as X_R and Y_R.
+This is because the line sensor is not at the centroid, but rather somewhere further up.
+Eventually, this will determine the position at which Romi is facing in degrees from the Yaw Angle.
+Then based off of the initial position, we can make a datum off of it, similar to a second moving axis, and have our code be consistent based off of the angle at which Romi is facing in comparison to the initial position rather than some arbitrary values.
+This is done mainly from the help of the IMU in which we call it the heading.

 ### Practical Considerations
 Several factors influence Romi’s real-world kinematics, including:
 * Wheel slippage and friction: Imperfections in wheel traction can affect motion accuracy.